dotnet/docs-maui/docs/user-interface/controls/webview.md

 <xref:Microsoft.Maui.Controls.WebView> defines the following properties:

+::: moniker range="=net-maui-7.0"

 - `Cookies`, of type `CookieContainer`, provides storage for a collection of cookies.
 - `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
 This is a read-only property.
 - `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
 This is a read-only property.
 - `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.

+::: moniker-end

+::: moniker range=">=net-maui-8.0"

+- `Cookies`, of type `CookieContainer`, provides storage for a collection of cookies.
+- `CanGoBack`, of type `bool`, indicates whether the user can navigate to previous pages.
+This is a read-only property.
+- `CanGoForward`, of type `bool`, indicates whether the user can navigate forward.
+This is a read-only property.
+- `Source`, of type `WebViewSource`, represents the location that the <xref:Microsoft.Maui.Controls.WebView> displays.
+- `UserAgent`, of type `string`, represents the user agent.
+The default value is the user agent of the underlying platform browser, or `null` if it can't be determined.

+::: moniker-end

 These properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be targets of data bindings, and styled.